onemonthofindieblues/onemonthofindiesblues.github.io/_posts/2017-09-20-le-kongcito.md

 We videochat.
 We've done so for the past few days.
 I enjoy just looking at him and hearing his voice.
 I love his facial expressions, especially his smile.
 It comforts me in a way.
 If I cannot cuddle with his body (and I love his body), I will cuddle with his smile.

 We write.
-I love that we write.
+I love that we write to each other.
 I like writing to him.
 I like that he writes.
 I'm a bit old fashioned in that sense.
 I'm thankful for the technology that allows real-time communication, but writing down our thoughts seems pretty adequate to our situation.
 I sometimes find myself composing a letter in my head while I walk; describing my feelings and situation.
+I think this is a very important part of our relationship for me, as I get to organize my feelings and thoughts and be reassured about the whole thing.

+And I'm enjoying the whole thing.